Mortgage Fell Through On Closing Day (And Other Mishaps): 6 Things That Can Go Wrong When Finalizing A Real Estate Transaction

 For buyers, it may be tempting to downplay significant issues if you really want the house.
 But, while closing delays are rarely ideal, coming to an agreement on what repairs or maintenance will be done before you purchase the house is worth it.

-Once you close, the house and all its defects are your responsibility, and having to sink thousands of repair dollars into your home shortly after move-in can really put a damper on the “new home” excitement.
+Once you close, the house and all its defects are your responsibility, and having to sink thousands of repair dollars into your home shortly after you move in can really put a damper on the “new home” excitement.

 Closing Problem #4: Clouds On The Title

-Before your lender will let you purchase a house, it will have a title search completed to ensure that there aren’t any other parties that have some sort of claim to the home.
+Before your lender will let you purchase a house, they will have a title search completed to ensure that there aren’t any other parties that have some sort of claim to the home.

-This protects the buyer (and the lender) in the event that there are any debts, taxes or liens attached to the property, or any entities that may be able to claim legal ownership of the home.
+This protects the buyer (and the lender) if there are unpaid taxes or other liens attached to the property, or any entities that may be able to claim legal ownership of the home.

 Title issues can be a real headache, as the transaction cannot proceed until the issues are resolved and the title has been cleared, which can sometimes take a while.
 This can cause lengthy delays.

 For sellers, make sure that you don’t have any outstanding debts that could affect your ability to sell your house.
-Make sure you’ve fully paid any contractors who’ve done work on your house and that you are current on your taxes and have paid off (or will pay off before closing) any debt you have tied to your house.
+Make sure you’ve fully paid any contractors who’ve done work on your house, be confident that you are current on your taxes and have paid off any debt tied to your house before closing.

-If you’re divorced, double check that your former spouse doesn’t have any claim to the home.
+If you’re divorced, double-check to be sure that your former spouse doesn’t have any claim to the home.